-- Success in overcoming socio-economic and educational disadvantages;

-- Multilingual proficiency;

-- Non-academic responsibilities, such as employment and child-rearing;

-- Involvement in community activities; and
+- Success in overcoming socio-economic and educational disadvantages; - Multilingual proficiency; - Non-academic responsibilities, such as employment - Involvement in community activities.

-- · Race and ethnicity

 Except in rare circumstances, applicants will only be considered for acceptance into the degree program after one year of participation in the Clinical Research Curriculum.
 Preference will be given to candidates who have an established committed departmental mentor.
 Plans for departmental mentoring must be established prior to enrollment in the program.
 Candidates from institutions outside of UTHealth Houston will be considered for admission if arrangements can be made for appropriate departmental and methodological mentorship from the applicant's own clinical/academic institution.